monalizadsg/100days-of-code-log/README.md

 **Thoughts:** Still having a hard time to understand the docs at first glance.
 Today, I had an issue regarding the datepicker, I cannot make the start and end dates from the parent to the datepicker dynamically.
 With the help of my mentor, he found out that I am not passing the correct value, it is because of my naming..
 I was not being consistent with it and it caused some bug that is not easy to debug.
 Anyways, lesson learned! :)

 ---

+### Day 35: September 1, Tuesday

+**Today's Objectives**:

+- Working on react-dates datepicker

+**New thing(s) learned:** Today, I was able to implement the new datepicker to the application.
+**Thoughts:** I need to practice naming the props with consistent naming, inorder to avoid confusion.
+And that's my next task :)

+---